Chasing autumn colors in Kiel

-Last year was my first European autumn colors experience.
+Last year was my first European autumn experience.
 The changing colors of autumn foliage affected me so much so that I even bought a winter jacket in yellow to match the season’s color.
 I wrote about it here.
-Thanks to my yellow jacket, my friends started spotting me from miles even in the busiest train station and some perhaps avoided me.
-At the university, in a class of 40 students-despite sitting in the last bench-professor once pointed at me and said, “girl in the yellow jacket, can you answer this question for me”?
+Thanks to my yellow jacket, my friends started spotting me from miles away even in the busiest train station and some perhaps avoided me.
+At the university, in a class of 40 students-despite sitting on the last bench-professor once pointed at me and said, “girl in the yellow jacket, can you answer this question for me”?
 That’s when I decided against materialistic yellow indulgence.

 I was thrilled beyond words to see the parks and sidewalks swathed in various shades of yellow, red, blue, pink, black, you name it.

 When I go running, I stop every few seconds to wow at a patch of bright leaf litter.